 Optional Pot-in-Pot Rice

 If you're interested in making white long grain or basmati rice in your Instant Pot at the same time as your chicken adobo, I have included instructions for how to make rice, pot-in-pot.
 Making pot-in-pot rice is one of the many things that makes Instant Pot cooking magical!
-White rice is low FODMAP and gluten-free but does not comply with the Paleo, Whole30, low carb, or Keto diets.
+White rice is low FODMAP and gluten-free but does not comply with the low carb or Keto diets.

 - 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker

 - Medium glass storage container or bowl, covered with a lid or plastic wrap